-As a bicycle accident attorney in San Francisco I’m thrilled to see how the city genuinely seems to be supporting its commitment to decreasing and (possibly) even eliminating traffic deaths by 2024.
+As a bicycle and pedestrian accident attorney in San Francisco I’m thrilled to see how the city genuinely seems to be supporting its commitment to decreasing and (possibly) even eliminating traffic deaths by 2024.
 The city had previously fast-tracked thirty precisely targeted projects to address “danger zones” identified by crash and accident data as a preliminary part of its Vision Zero initiative.
 24 of these priority projects have already been completed–several months ahead of schedule.
 This efficiency showcases, officials say, their commitment to the project and the urgency with which they are dealing with the public safety crisis.

 Indeed, San Francisco Mayor Ed Lee said in a statement to the press that “We completed our high-priority Vision Zero projects ahead of schedule, and we’re not stopping there,” suggesting that later phases of the program will be tackled with similar gusto.